tevslin/lambdamaker/README.md

 - Create a trigger per suffix
 - Preserve triggers for other Lambda functions on the bucket

+---

 ## 📄 License

 MIT License

 ---

-Contributions and issue reports are welcome.
-PyPI publishing is coming soon!
+Contributions and issue reports are welcome!